 English language tours begin every 50 minutes (or thereabouts), between 9.30 and 18.00.
-Tickets cost €8 (correct at time of writing – September 2019) and the tours last for around 30 minutes.
+Tickets cost €8 and the tours last for around 30 minutes.

 Ballarò market is the largest and oldest Palermo market of all.
 Ballarò is unhygienic, stinky and loud, and if you visit here in the morning, you will find people of every nationality imaginable pushing their way through the crowds to get the best produce from the vendors who are all seeing who can yell the loudest to attract passersby to their stall.